BuberryWorldwide/hoang-an-poetry/2012/25-01-2012-the-dawn-of-self-awareness-after-the-deep-night-wrestling-with-my-spirit.md

 ---
-title: "The Dawn Of Self-Awareness After The Deep Night Wrestling With My Spirit"
+author: Unknown
+categories: Poetry
 date: 25/01/2012
-categories: Poetry
 layout: post
+title: The Dawn Of Self-Awareness After The Deep Night Wrestling With My Spirit
 ---

 **The Dawn Of Self-Awareness After The Deep Night Wrestling With My Spirit**